rtzam/gcody/README.md

 Pygcode is a python wrapper for GCODE.
 It gives common programming language functionality to GCODE as well as some convenient debugging tools.
 This is a very early draft of pygcode and it is intended for general writing of GCODE, not printer specific code.
-Pygcode was heavily inspired by [mecode](https://github.com/jminardi/mecode) and has modified some of their code.
+Pygcode was heavily inspired by [mecode](https://github.com/jminardi/mecode).

 ### Basics: